 At St. David’s Round Rock, we have active Adult Volunteers which includes college students, and teen Volunteers, ages 15 to 17.
 Teen Volunteers must start their volunteer experience at the beginning of a summer and then may continue to volunteer as time permits into their school year.

-The Summer 2013 Student Volunteer Program for teens ages 15 to 17 is full.
+The Summer 2014 Student Volunteer Program for teens ages 15 to 17 is now full.
 No more applications for teens 15 to 17 will be accepted.
-Applications for the Summer 2014 Student Volunteer Program will be accepted in January 2014.

 We hope you will apply to become a Volunteer at St. David’s Round Rock!
 Print the application available at this site, complete all information, including the permission form for a background check and fax (512 341-5247) or mail (2400 Round Rock Avenue, Round Rock, Texas 78681).
 The background check is required for all ages.

 Once your application has been received, our Volunteer Manager or a Volunteer Representative will contact you for a personal interview.
 Group interviews are held once a month and individual interviews are also scheduled.